mchughbrian/StockGutCheck/README.md

 # Purpose:
 I developed this code as a way to easily check the fundamentals of a companies stock based on its competitors.
+Additionally, this code was written to reinforce python data structures and visualizations.

 # Methods